breathe-free/Sampling/README.md

 an offline gating tool for experimenting with different gate settings and in time more will be added.

 ## Requirements:
-* Raspbian, Ubuntu or Windows.
+* Tested on Raspbian, Ubuntu and Windows.
 * Python 2.7
 * Matplotlib
 * PySerial
-* Something that can read from a uni socket (try breathe-see, complimentary visualiser).
+* Something that can read from a unix socket (try breathe-see, complimentary visualiser/controller).

+## To do:
+* Include second pump drive funcitionality.
+* Implement the more complex capture window functionality.
+* Ensure frequency sweep occurs when the sorbent tube is guaranteed to be attached - I think this is why we see low flow rates at the moment (happening before tube attached).
+* Analyse delay between CO2 con. and pressure peaks/troughs.